 Once the plane is at cruising altitude, the flight attendants will come around and install the airplane bassinets.

-You can also expect the flight attendants to disassemble the airplane baby bassinet before your descent.
+You can also expect the flight attendants to disassemble the airplane baby bassinet before your plane begins its descent.

 Yes, there are weight, length, and age limits for inflight bassinets.
 Each airline sets its own limitations based on the equipment they have available.

-Most airlines have a maximum weight limit for airplane bassinets of between 20 and 25 pounds.
+Most airlines have a maximum weight limit for airplane bassinets of between 20 – 25 lbs / 9 – 12 kg.

-The length maximums vary based on the type of bassinet or cot and what it can handle.
+The maximum length of your child varies based on the type of bassinet or cot and what it can handle.
 For example, bouncy seats on a flat surface can typically accommodate taller children than an enclosed cot.

 Airlines usually limit the age to those under the age of two, but some only allow babies under 12 months to use the airplane bassinets.
 Plus, many airlines give priority to the youngest and smallest infants if they have too many requests.